The best from across the Atlantic

 You’ll mostly find dramas on the channel, though it also has comedies and movies.
 Favourite shows include Mad Men, Twin Peaks, Silicon Valley, True Detective, Last Week Tonight with John Oliver, Girls, Boardwalk Empire, House, The Sopranos, Sons of Anarchy, and The Wire.
 It also hosts some original programming in the form of shows like Penny Dreadful, Fortitude, and The Tunnel.

 What Sky Atlantic is probably known best for, however, is Game of Thrones - it’s the only way to watch the show live when it airs or catch up with episodes before the series finishes.
 In fact, the channel’s 10 most viewed shows are all episodes of Game of Thrones.
 But it’s not just the series itself on offer - there are loads of extras to catch as well, like Sue Perkins’ Thronecast, trailers, behind the scenes features, and interviews with the cast and crew.

 How do I get Sky Atlantic?

 The easiest way to get Sky Atlantic is with Sky TV.
-The channel is included in all of Sky’s TV packages, from the Original Bundle and beyond, as is Sky Atlantic +1.
-You can even get Sky Atlantic HD with the Family Bundle - perfect for viewing Game of Thrones in its cinematic glory.
+The channel is included for all Sky TV customers, from the Original Bundle and beyond, as is Sky Atlantic +1.
+You can even get Sky Atlantic HD with the Sky HD add-on - perfect for viewing Game of Thrones in its cinematic glory.
 And as with all Sky channels, you can find your favourite Atlantic programmes on demand with 30-day catch up too.